Callirhipidae

-Callirhipidae (also known as Callirhipidae Cedar Beetles) is a family of beetles, found widely throughout low-latitude regions except tropical Africa and Madagascar.
-There are around 175 species in 7 genera.
+Callirhipidae (also known sometimes as Callirhipid Beetles or Callirhipidae Cedar Beetles) is a family of beetles, found widely throughout low-latitude regions except tropical Africa and Madagascar.
+There are around 175 species and sub-species in 7 genus and subgenus.
 The larvae bore into dead wood and generally have a life span of 2 or more years.
 The adults are generally nocturnal.

 Genera

 There are currently seven recognised genera in Callirhipidae.